If you’re looking to avoid smoking cannabis, hash oil offers a fantastic alternative.

 Under all these various names, there is a variety of cannabis concentrates, all made from weed resin.
 Inside the cannabis resin, you will find most cannabinoids and terpenes produced by the cannabis plant.
 Hence, you’re likely to find plenty of cannabidiol (CBD) and/or tetrahydrocannabinol (THC) packed inside your concentrate.

-Appearance-wise, hash oil looks like gold.
+Appearance-wise, oil looks like gold.
 In addition, you may spot this concentrate to have a brown appearance in a range of shades.
 The exact colour depends on the extraction process, starting plant material, and other ingredients (like the choice of oil).

-The high THC content helps make hash oil effective but also means you should exercise caution when using it.
+The high THC content helps make oil effective but also means you should exercise caution when using it.
 Remember the golden rule!
 Start low and go slow.
 The potent and flavourful cannabis oil options out there require responsible use to avoid potential side effects.

 Hash oil is both a cannabis extract and concentrate.
 It is also further processed to create concentrates like shatter, wax, and budder.